Skip to main content

 Report it: If you or a family member has fallen victim to a scam, report it to your local police, as well as the Canadian Anti-Fraud Centre.

-Talk about it: If you've fallen victim to a scam, or even received a call and hung up – tell your story.
+Talk about it: If you've fallen victim to a scam, or even received a call that sounded like a scam and hung up – tell your story.
 The more people know about scams, the fewer chances fraudsters have to defraud people.

 Want to learn more about your money?